Facilities & Services

 El Colorado has lots of great lunch spots to soak up the sun and the wondrous views.

 The aptly named El Mirador is a small mid-mountain restaurant and bar at the base of the Leon lift.
 Burgers and sandwiches are the main fare.
-They also sell hot and cold drinks including beers, although these are quite expensive.
+They also sell hot and cold drinks including beers.
 For sunny days there’s a great deck and at 10,000 feet the views can be superb.

 At Los Zorros the cute El Andinista pizzeria has nice homemade pizzas and it also has seating out on a deck with spectacular views.